greffgreff/search-service/README.md

 ### `GET /api/v1/listings/search/nearby/address/{query}`

-Endpoint handling nearby queries when an informal/imprecise freeform `address` parameter is supplied.
+Endpoint handling nearby queries when a URL encoded freeform `address` parameter is supplied.
+The `address` field can be informal/imprecise.
 The endpoint also expects a `range` parameters to be present in meters.

 Geo coordinates are retirved from the `address` field in the URL using TomTom's [Fuzzy Search](https://developer.tomtom.com/search-api/documentation/search-service/fuzzy-search) API.
 An error is returned when no geo coordinates are found.